Academic Advising at Carroll College

 The primary purpose of Carroll's advising program is to assist students in developing meaningful educational plans that are compatible with their life goals.
 The academic advisor helps students clarify and achieve their academic goals through a developmental process which includes discussion of major areas of study, appropriate career choices based on student interests and strengths, and referrals to appropriate personal and academic support services.

 First year students at Carroll are advised by their First Year Cohort (FYC) instructors.
-Once a student has decided on a major, he or she chooses an academic advisor from their major area of study.
+In February of the first year, students formally declare their major, and choose an academic advisor from their major area of study.

 The advisor-advisee relationship is a partnership, which means that both the advisor and the advisee have responsibilities in the process.
 Ultimately, however, the student has the responsibility of shaping his or her education, and is responsible for meeting graduation requirements.